h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 - **Ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
 This option is selected by default.

+- **PCA_method**: [(PCA)](#PCA) Select the algorithm to use for computing the principal components:
+	- *GramSVD*: Uses a distributed computation of the Gram matrix, followed by a local SVD using the JAMA package
+	- *Power*: Computes the SVD using the power iteration method
+	- *GLRM*: Fits a generalized low-rank model with L2 loss function and no regularization and solves for the SVD using local matrix algebra

 - **Force\_load\_balance**: [(DL)](#DL) Check this checkbox to force extra load balancing to increase training speed for small datasets and use all cores.
 This option is selected by default.

 - **Single\_node\_mode**: [(DL)](#DL) Check this checkbox to force H2O to run on a single node for fine-tuning of model parameters.
 This option is not selected by default.